siondawson/milestone-project-2/readme.md

     + Used to create apple device mockup for readme.
 + favicon.io
     + Used to create multi device mockup for this readme.
++ google fonts
+    + One font used throughout whole project.

 # Testing